raspberrypi/documentation/remote-access/ssh/passwordless.md

 cat ~/.ssh/id_rsa.pub | ssh <USERNAME>@<IP-ADDRESS> 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys'
 ```

+If you see a message `ssh: connect to host <IP-ADDRESS> port 22: Connection refused` and you know the IPAddress is correct, then you probably need to enable SSH.
+You can do this by running `sudo raspi-config` on your Pi.
+Enable SSH and try to copy the files again.

 Now try `ssh <USER>@<IP-ADDRESS>` and you should connect without a password prompt.

 If you see a message "Agent admitted failure to sign using the key" then add your RSA or DSA identities to the authentication agent `ssh-agent` then execute the following command: